Eclectic Spacewalk #4 - Non-Zero Sum

 Instead, we must adopt an abundance mindset.
 Wallace D. Wattles, one of the first famed personal development authors, said it best:

-He goes on my saying that fear begets fear, and the need to create, create, create.
+He goes on by saying that fear begets fear, and the need to create.

 If you want to have a specific career, go out there and create it.
 The same is true for your business.
 And don’t focus on limited resources, naysayers, or any other reason you should not do it.